Jguer/yay/README.md

 If you are migrating from another AUR helper, you can simply install Yay with that helper.

+> [!WARNING]
-⚠️ We are using `sudo` in these examples, you can switch that out for a different privilege escalation tool.
+> We are using `sudo` in these examples, you can switch that out for a different privilege escalation tool.

 ### Source